Gain practical people-centered experience

 In Partnership with HSO

-Special Launch Promotion: The first 25 people who enrol will be eligible for our special program launch price of $1195 (regularly $1995)
+Special Summer Promotion: The next 25 people who enrol will be eligible for an enrolment price of $1495 (regularly $1995).

 The People-Centred Care Leadership Certificate program, developed in partnership with Health Standards Organization (HSO), will enable healthcare professionals at all levels to lead healthcare change and improvement in partnership with patients, families and providers.
 This program is intended for anyone working across the health system continuum, to collaboratively improve the care experience for all involved.
 This comprehensive program combines leading research and knowledge about people-centred care, engagement and experience available in Canada and worldwide—with concrete, evidence-based and practical tools that learners can apply locally.